The Gardens have already opened the newly reconstructed 2 gardens. We kindly ask you to follow all Covid-19 regulations. Thank you.

-History of the Gardens below the Prague Castle.
-Written by Czech Art historian Jakub Synecký.
+History of the Gardens below the Prague Castle drawn up by Czech Art historian Jakub Synecký.

 1* The Ledebour Garden, adjacent to the Ledebour Palace